 Referral codes let you track which partners, campaigns, or channels are driving ticket sales.
-Add a unique code to any event URL and the system tracks visits and purchases made through that link.
+Add a unique code to any event URL and the system will track and report visits and purchases made through that link.

 Creating a Referral Link